Robert S. Litt further strengthens the firm’s growing National Security and Global Risk & Crisis Management Practices

 “I am thrilled to have the opportunity to work with so many elite lawyers at Morrison & Foerster who are advising some of the world’s biggest businesses on a variety of challenging issues,” said Mr. Litt.
 “Morrison & Foerster has an outstanding reputation in national security, privacy, and cybersecurity matters, which makes it such an appealing proposition for me to come to the firm.”

-Mr. Litt’s arrival at Morrison & Foerster follows other recent prominent additions from the government to the firm’s Washington, D.C. office such as Mr. Carlin, former Assistant Attorney General for the DOJ’s National Security Division; Chuck Duross, former head of the DOJ’s FCPA Unit; James Koukios, former senior DOJ white collar prosecutor; and Ali Zaidi, former White House climate and energy advisor.
+Mr. Litt’s arrival at Morrison & Foerster follows other recent prominent additions from the government to the firm’s Washington, D.C. office such as Mr. Carlin, the former Assistant Attorney General for the DOJ’s National Security Division; Chuck Duross, former head of the DOJ’s FCPA Unit; James Koukios, former senior DOJ white collar prosecutor; and Ali Zaidi, former White House climate and energy advisor.

 “We are committed to securing the best talent that D.C. has to offer and Bob is a great example of an attorney with the experience to meet the ever-expanding regulatory needs of our clients,” said Brad Lui, Managing Partner for the Washington, D.C. office.
 “He joins a deep bench of lawyers who are committed to providing our clients with the best crisis management strategies, national security and cybersecurity guidance, and foreign investment counsel.”